Probesys/bileto/README.md

 And open [localhost:8000](http://localhost:8000).

+A note about the `make` commands: they might feel magic, but they are not!
+They are just shortcuts for common commands.
+If you want to know what they do, you can open the [Makefile](Makefile) and locates the command that you are interested in.
+They are hopefully easily readable by newcomers.

 ### Working in the Docker containers

 There are few scripts to allow to execute commands in the Docker container easily: